top of page

 This guide covers the following workforce management platforms, evaluated independently across enterprise, mid-market, and specialist tiers.
 Our viewpoint on each vendor follows below.

-UKG (UKG Pro and UKG Ready) | Dayforce (Ceridian) | Workday | Oracle HCM Workforce Management | SAP SuccessFactors | ADP Workforce Now | WorkForce Software | Blue Yonder | Quinyx | Deputy | Fourth | Planday | Rippling | Paycor | Sona
+UKG (UKG Pro and UKG Ready) | Dayforce (Ceridian) | Workday | Oracle HCM Workforce Management | SAP SuccessFactors | WorkForce Software | Blue Yonder | Quinyx | Deputy | Fourth | Sona

-Looking for your longlist fast?
+Looking for your WFM longlist fast?

-Longlist Builder
+Free Longlist Builder

 What is Workforce Management Software?

 Workforce management (WFM) software is the category of platforms that help organisations plan, schedule, deploy, track, and optimise their workforce.
-At its core, WFM software ensures that labour resources are allocated efficiently - matching the right employees to the right shifts, locations, and tasks based on demand, skills, availability, and compliance requirements.
+WFM software ensures that labour resources are allocated efficiently - matching the right employees to the right shifts, locations, and tasks based on demand, skills, availability, and compliance requirements.

 The foundational capabilities of a WFM platform typically include time and attendance tracking, employee scheduling, absence and leave management, labour forecasting, and compliance monitoring.
 In 2026, those core functions are increasingly accompanied by AI-driven demand forecasting, self-service mobile apps for employees, real-time labour analytics, and deep integration with payroll and HCM systems.